Laura Joan Feyrer

 Albino Southern Right Whale

-Broadly I am interested in field based research that expands the scientific understanding and appreciation for rare and endangered whale populations, and increases the impact of science to inform and affect marine conservation and management.
-I am motivated to challenge ecological theories regarding predator-prey behaviour and trophic stability; modes and scales of disturbance; and metapopulation dynamics, with data on marine mammals.
-I rely on an interdisciplinary approach, incorporating techniques and methods from spatial ecology, biology and oceanography to answer related questions regarding patterns, process, and scale in the marine environment.
-I am also interested in the theoretical, technical and analytical challenges of managing and integrating large multivariate data sets and spatial modelling for marine ecosystems.
+I am broadly interested in field-based research that advances scientific understanding and supports the conservation of rare and endangered whale populations.
+My work focuses on increasing the impact of science to inform and improve marine conservation and management.
+I adopt an interdisciplinary approach, integrating methods from spatial ecology, biology, and oceanography, including genetics, stable isotopes, and acoustics, to explore patterns, processes, connectivity, and scale in marine mammal populations.
+Additionally, I am drawn to the theoretical, technical, and analytical challenges of managing large multivariate datasets and developing spatial models for marine mammals and ecosystems.

 Powered by Create your own unique website with customizable templates.